Best Checking Accounts for Minimizing Overdraft Fees

 Frequently Asked Questions

-1. There was a fee charged to the account.
-Perhaps the bank imposed a monthly maintenance fee or minimum balance penalty, or else there was a fee for some other service, such as getting checks printed.
-In any case, if the account’s balance wasn’t sufficient to cover the fee, it would have overdrafted the account and triggered the overdraft fee.
+There are two likely possibilities: There is a fee charged to the account.
+Perhaps the bank imposes a monthly maintenance fee or minimum balance penalty, or there was a fee for some other service, such as getting checks printed.
+In any case, if the account’s balance isn’t sufficient to cover the fee, it would have overdrafted the account and triggered the overdraft fee.
+There may be an error.
+Perhaps you made a bookkeeping mistake, or the bank charged the account in error.
+You can determine this by checking your records against the bank’s records transaction-by-transaction.